-- Personal Training: Each participant will recieve 2 personal training sessions a week unless it is an assessment week.
+- Personal Training: Each participant will receive 1 personal training sessions a week unless it is an assessment week.

-- Group Support Session: Each participant will attend 1 Group Session per week.
-In these group sessions you will recieve information regarding Fitness, Nutrition, and Wellness.
-These sessions are manadatory!
+- Education Session: Each participant will attend 1 Education Session per week.
+In these group sessions you will receive information regarding Fitness, Nutrition, and Wellness.
+These sessions are mandatory!

-- Nutrition Counseling: Individual appointments will be made with University Dietian.
+- Nutrition Counseling: Individual appointments will be made with University Dietician.

 - Counseling Center: Individual appointments will be made with Counseling Center.

-- Assessments: Each participant will recieve an initial assessment (week #1) and a final assessment (week #12).
+- Assessments: Each participant will receive an initial assessment (week #1) and a final assessment (week #12).

 Within your group you will also be asked to meet with the Campus Dietician who will help assist you with nutrition choices to help enhance your understanding of pursuing your life-style goals.
 During these group discussions you will discuss weekly challenges, success and ways to stay motivated for the week ahead.
 The nutritional counseling and individual counseling will be scheduled on an individual basis.
 We ask that you do make these appointments because they will assist with success of the program.

-Finally, we will be tracking your progress throughout the program using an excel spreadsheet.
-We will be tracking your weight, BMI, body fat, circumference, blood pressure and resting heart rate.
+Finally, we will be tracking your progress throughout the program.
+We will be tracking your weight, BMI, circumference, blood pressure and resting heart rate.
 You will be completing two assessments during the 12- week program at the beginning and end of the program.